ZorvWolf/EvilJam/README.md

 1. Capture the handshake using the "Capture Handshake" option.
 2. Use the "Crack Handshake" option to select the captured handshake file and a wordlist.
-3. The tool will use `aircrack-ng` to attempt to crack the password using the selected wordlist.

 ## Special Features